Visualizing microfluidics

 Confocal microscopy

-A confocal microscope uses focused illumination and detection at the same diffraction-limited spot, capturing one point at a time during a scan.
-This point-by-point imaging technique enables optical sectioning, allowing for high-resolution 3D reconstruction of the sample.
+A confocal microscope uses focused illumination and detection at the same spot, capturing one point at a time during a scan.
+This imaging technique enables optical sectioning, allowing for high-resolution 3D reconstruction of the sample.

 Light-sheet fluorescence microscopy (LSFM)